 Self-hosted runnerMonthly server costBreak-even (vs GitHub Actions Linux)

-Formula: break-even minutes = (server cost / ($0.006 - $0.002)) + free tier minutes.
+Formula: break-even minutes = (server cost / $0.006) + free tier minutes (3,000 on Team plan).
 Hetzner (EU) is dramatically cheaper than AWS for European teams with no strict data residency requirements.

 Self-Hosted Break-Even Calculator

-Compare hosted CI cost vs self-hosted runner cost including the 2026 platform fee.
+Compare hosted CI cost vs self-hosted runner cost at the January 2026 rates.

 Hosted CI cost/month